Single-Shot Quantum Error Correction in Intertwined Toric Codes: Errors and error correction

 where yellow lines are violated $K_e$ check operators.
 By stacking many check operators we can create the measurement outcome of a generic code state, which consists of many green and yellow lines, all of which must form closed loops.

 For a vertex $v$ on the trivial boundary (chosen to be on the left hand side) we have to measure the additional operator

 which can be shown to be in the check group.
-This operator supplies redundancy in the definition of $A_v$ for $v$ on the trivial boundary.\footnote{Thank you to Yaodong Li for pointing out the necessity of measuring this operator.} In particular, the redundancy is
+Measuring this operator allows for two redundant ways to construct the $A_v$ operator out of measurement outcomes for $v$ on the trivial boundary.\footnote{Thank you to Yaodong Li for pointing out the necessity of measuring this operator.} In particular, the redundancy is

 where $e(v)$ is the unique nonboundary edge in $\pardag v$.
 Let us draw violated $A_v^\text{2d, eff}$ operators as short yellow lines sticking out of the lattice.
 Green lines still cannot end, but we can see from